Town-of-Impostors/TownOfImpostors/README.md

 ## Want to add your hat as part of the mod so everyone can use it?
 * Simply follow the same steps above to create a Custom Hat, then send me your Custom Hat .png via any means.
 Please also follow the naming convention so I know whether you'd like it to be added to the **back** of the crewmate and whether you'd like it to **bounce**.
 * Finally, tell me the name you'd like your hat to be referred as in-game, as well as the name you'd like me to credit the hat to.
-The credits of this hat will appear underneath the mod credits whenever someone is wearing your hat! (i.e. `AJ's Scarf by AJMix`, `Dark's Scarf by Darkbrussel`)
+The credits of this hat will appear underneath the mod credits whenever someone is wearing your hat! (i.e. `AJ Scarf by AJMix`, `Dark Scarf by Darkbrussel`)
 * I'll try my best to get your Custom Hat into the next release of Town Of Impostors!

 ## How about the hat angles for animations such as the ladder climb in Airship?